rastermanden/chefjensen/content/recipes/creamy-potatoes/index.md

 - Gently fry onion to when are soft and transparent
 - Put layers og onions and potatoes in dish
 - Mix cream, muscta, salt, and pepper and pour over
+- Top with shredded Gruyère cheese
 - Cook for 1 hour in oven
 ---

+The onions make all the difference in thes recipe